 To make a nomination please use our online awards nominations system.
 If you are an RSC member please make sure you have the membership number to hand before accessing the online system.

 During the application process you will be asked to provide:

-- A supporting statement (up to 4500 characters) including:

-*live:* To make a nomination please use our online awards nominations system.
-If you are an RSC member please make sure you have the membership number to hand before accessing the online system.

-During the application process you will be asked to provide:

-- A supporting statement (up to 4500 characters) including:
+- A supporting statement (up to 4500 characters, not including spaces) including: